Karene123/Women_in_the_labor_force/README.md

     <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Summary of Results and Statistical Methods
+## Summary of Results and Methods Used

 As part of this project, the following statistical methods were utilized:
 - Ordinary Least Squares Linear Regression